mezcel/backyardgps/README.md

 I am using stanalone JS and Html file (mucho light weight)

 It is faster than IDE since this hobby is more of a math calculation project vs. a programming project

+I will later use the .Net app to view the html.
+I will input and export desired data from the html